-“I give you a new commandment, that you love one another.”
+“I give you a new commandment.
+Love one another.”

 So, again, what’s new?